 Canadian Wildlife: What You Need To Know

-I suggest you learn about the Canadian wildlife before starting your trip.
-This will help you appreciate the wild animals of Canada and will make your trip safer.
+I highly suggest you learn about Canadian wildlife before starting your trip.
+This will help you appreciate the wild animals of Canada and will keep you safe.

-Learn to respect the Canadian wildlife.
+Learn to respect wild animals.
 Know of the dangers in the wilderness and know what to do in risky situations.
-Remember, any cornered animal left without escape route is likely to attack.
+Remember, any cornered animal left without an escape route is likely to attack.

 One hunting method was to chase the buffalo herd over a cliff where they got killed in the fall or were butchered.
 Head-Smashed-In-Buffalo-Jump in southwestern Alberta is one of these kill places, now a United Nations World Heritage Site.
 It has to be on your “To See List” when visiting Canada.

 Did you know that we have wild horses in Canada?
-Wild horses are not considered as wildlife.
-The majority of wild horses are found in Western Canada.
-It’s estimated to be between 800 to 1,000 free-roaming horses in the Chilcotin area.
+Wild horses are not considered wildlife.
+The majority of wild horses are found in Western Canada and it’s estimated to be between 800 to 1,000 free-roaming horses in the Chilcotin area.

 Unfortunately, the Province of British Columbia refuses to recognize the wild horse as a species with a right to remain on the land.
 Various societies are trying to protect the wild horses but without too much luck.

 Learn how Canadian wildlife is adapting to the declining living space.
 Find out which wild animals are plentiful and which ones are endangered.
 Learn where you can find them and how you can help them.

 The black bear is probably the first animal that comes to your mind when you think about Canadian wildlife.
 Intelligent, curious, always in search of food, black bears quickly learn that where there are people there is easy food.
 Humans rarely tolerate the bears or blame themselves for bear incidents.